Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Introduction

-Our contributions are summarized as follows. \begin{itemize}[nosep, leftmargin=*] \item We propose a general framework for ensemble sampling in bandit problems and introduce \texttt{GLM-ES} and \texttt{Neural-ES} as its realizations in nonlinear settings. \item We provide theoretical analyses of \texttt{GLM-ES} and \texttt{Neural-ES}, proving regret bounds of $\widetilde{\mathcal{O}}(d^{3/2} \sqrt{T} + d^{9/2})$ and $\widetilde{\mathcal{O}}(\widetilde{d} \sqrt{T})$, respectively, both matching the state-of-the-art for randomized exploration algorithms.
-To the best of our knowledge, these are the first high-probability regret bounds for ensemble sampling in nonlinear bandit settings. \item For generalized linear bandits, we optimize the warm-up procedure in existing literature, reducing regret from $d^9$ to $d^{9/2}$.
+Our contributions are summarized as follows. \begin{itemize}[nosep, leftmargin=*] \item We propose a general framework for ensemble sampling in bandit problems and introduce \texttt{GLM-ES} and \texttt{Neural-ES} as its realizations in nonlinear settings. \item We provide theoretical analyses of \texttt{GLM-ES} and \texttt{Neural-ES}, proving high-probability regret bound of $\widetilde{\mathcal{O}}(d^{3/2} \sqrt{T} + d^{4})$ and $\widetilde{\mathcal{O}}\big(\widetilde{d}^{3/2} \sqrt{T}\big)$, respectively.
+The regret bound for \texttt{GLM-ES} matches the state-of-the-art for randomized exploration algorithms.
+To the best of our knowledge, these are the first high-probability regret bounds for ensemble sampling in nonlinear bandit settings. \item For generalized linear bandits, we optimize the warm-up procedure in existing literature, reducing regret from $d^9$ to $d^{4}$.
 This improvement also applies to perturbed-history type of exploration strategies.
 We further remove the need for adaptive reward perturbations, simplifying the design and improving the efficiency of our algorithm. \item We develop anytime versions of ensemble sampling using the doubling trick and show that their asymptotic cumulative regret guarantees are preserved. \item We conduct empirical evaluations comparing cumulative regret and computational cost with baselines, demonstrating the practicality of ensemble sampling. \end{itemize}